stevenharman/git_tracker/README.md

 ```

 ### Keywords
-You can use the custom keywords that Pivotal Tracker provide with the API.
+You can use the custom keywords that Pivotal Tracker provides with the API.

 The keywords are `fixed`, `completed`, `finished`, and `delivered` in square
 brackets.
-You may also use different case forms of these verbs, such as `Fix`
+You may also use different cases and forms of these verbs, such as
-or `FIXES`.
+`Fix` or `FIXES`.

 If you use those keywords in your commit message, the keyword will be prepended
 to the story ID in the commit message.